catchpoint/WebPageTest/README.md

 There are 2 separate lies of development under different licenses and pull requests are accepted to either of them.
 The master branch where most active development is occurring is under the [Polyform Shield 1.0.0 license](LICENSE.md) and there is an "apache" branch which is under the more permissive Apache 2.0 license.

+## Testing the code

+WebPageTest uses [PHPUnit](https://phpunit.de/index.html) to run unit tests.
+In order to install PHPUnit and run the unit tests, you'll first need to install [Composer](https://getcomposer.org/).
+From there, you can run `composer install` and `composer test` to run the tests.

 # Change Log

 View the [WebPageTest Change Log](https://docs.webpagetest.org/change-log)